cheerful/freckle-apidocs/content/v2/entries.md

 ## Mark Entry as unapproved

-Mark the Entry as "unapproved" in Freckle.
+Mark the Entry as "unapproved" in Noko.
 Unapproved entries can be edited or deleted.

 ~~~
 PUT /v2/entries/:id/unapproved